agoldst/bookstats/README.md

 # More to come

 I plan to make a similar transcription of the *Publishers' Circular* figures for the UK available.
+In the meantime, a printed reference for such figures is Simon Eliot, *Some Patterns and Trends in British Publishing, 1800–1919* (London: Bibliographical Society, 1994).

 # Contributors